-You can learn how to configure and execute a command input in the Tutorial Command input (Main.chm::/T_Tutorials_Befehlsgabe.chm::/T_Tutorials_Befehlsgabe.htm).
+You can learn how to configure and execute a command in the Tutorial Command.

 Please use the IEC-60870 101/104 driver also for tests if possible.
-This driver fully supports the COT (cause of transmission) evaluation.
+This driver fully supports the COT (Cause of Transmission) evaluation.
 This is an extended functionality for communication monitoring.
-The communication can be evaluated in the multinumerical and multi-binary reaction matrices.
+The communication can be evaluated in the multi-numerical and multi-binary reaction matrices.

-4.2.1 Creating a screen of the type command input
+4.2.1 Creating a screen of the type command

-The creation of the command input screen in the editor is done by the definition of a new screen of the type command input.
+The creation of the command screen in the editor is done by the definition of a new screen of the type command.
 (You will find more information on the pre-defined screen types in the manual Screens/Pre-defined screen types'.)

-The screen 'Command input' is used for user interaction via command input during the runtime (one and two-step command input) It allows the user to perfrom all activities that are necessary for command execution.
-This can be e.g. the unlocking of an upcoming command group or the confirmaton of the execution of a two-step command input.
+The screen 'Command' is used for user interaction via command during the runtime (one and two-step command) It allows the user to perfrom all activities that are necessary for command execution.
+This can be, for example, the unlocking of an active command group or the confirmation of the execution of a two-step command.

-When using the one-step command input, you can also use a context menu or a standard function.
-The screen type command input is then not required in the project.
+When using the one-step command, you can also use a context menu or a standard function.
+The screen type command is then not required in the project.

-You can use specific control elements (on page 109) for this screen type, which allow all user actions necessary for command input and which visualize current information about the status of the action to be executed. (e.g. display of the switching direction)
+You can use specific control elements (on page 127) for this screen type, which allow all user actions necessary for command and which visualize current information about the status of the action to be executed. (e.g. display of the switching direction)